-RNA therapeutics are potential compounds for treating many diseases, such as cancer, viral infection and genetic disorders.
-Nevertheless, RNA drugs are volatile and have shown poor cell penetration, the most significant issue once delivered to target cells.
-Physical delivery methods have been developed to cope with these, and in this answer, I will discuss some of the most widely used physical delivery approaches for RNA drugs.
+RNA therapeutics are potential compounds for treatment of a multitude of diseases such as cancer, viral infection and genetic disorders.
+Nevertheless, RNA drugs are very unstable and have shown poor cell penetration which is their biggest issue once delivered to target cells.
+Physical delivery methods have been developed to cope with these, and in this answer I will discuss some of the most widely used physical delivery approach for RNA drugs.